AbhishekKandi83/AbhishekKandi83/README.md

-- 👋 Hi, I’m Kandi Abhishek Reddy a Computer Sceince and Electronics Graduate [Your Link Here](https://www.amrita.edu/)
+- 👋 Hi, I’m Kandi Abhishek Reddy a Computer Science and Electronics Graduate at [Amrita Vishwa Vidyapeetham](https://www.amrita.edu/).
 - 👀 I am an active member of Team bi0s, India's No.1 Ranked CTF Team and Cyber Security Research Community.
 Being part of this esteemed team has provided me with invaluable opportunities to enhance my expertise in various areas such as Malware Analysis, Social Engineering, Digital Forensics and Incident Response.
 - 🌱 I am constantly seeking new opportunities to expand my knowledge and skills in the ever-evolving field of Information technology and development .
 If you have any exciting projects or collaborations, I would be thrilled to connect and contribute.
 <!---